Help for Bathroom Light Circuit Problems

 - Further Electrical Wiring Inspections

 If the preceding checks did not reveal any problems then the circuit that supplies power to the bathroom lights will need to be identified and tested for the cause of the fault.
-All the affected lights that are controlled by the light switch should be opened so the electrical wring may be inspected for burnt wiring and faulty connections.
+All the affected lights that are controlled by the light switch should be opened so the electrical wiring may be inspected for burnt wiring and faulty connections.

 - Replace the GFCI Outlet